-Connecting Community for Kids is an initiative dedicated to improving the well-being and development of children and families across Cockburn and Kwinana.
+Connecting Community for Kids is a collective impact initiative dedicated to improving the well-being and development of children and families across Cockburn and Kwinana.
 We work closely with the community, service providers and government to drive change.

 - Children are on optimal development pathways through early intervention child health